-Thirteenth: Managements' Report on Compliance with QFMA Law and Relevant Legislations Including the Code:
+Thirteeth: Managements' Report on Compliance with QFMA Law and Relevant Legislations Including the Code:

-In accordance with the requirements of Article 4 of the Governance Code for Companies & Legal Entities Listed on the Main Market (the "Code") issued by the Qatar Financial Markets Authority ("QFMA") Board pursuant to Decision No. (5) of 2016, the Board of Directors of Investment Holding Group Q.P.S.C. has prepared the attached Corporate Governance Report 2019.
+In accordance with the requirements of Article 4 of the Governance Code for Companies & Legal Entities Listed on the Main Market (the "Code") issued by the Qatar Financial Markets Authority ("QFMA") Board pursuant to Decision No. (5) of 2016, the Board of Directors of Investment Holding Group Q.P.S.C. has prepared this Annual Corporate Governance Report for the year 2020.